SpyHoodle/neovim/README.md

  - Extra configuration for [Neovide](https://github.com/neovide/neovide), a graphical NeoVim client
  - Shortcuts for tabs & splits with the leader key as space
  - System clipboard, mouse and scrolling support

+## Work in progress!
+I'm constantly updating and changing this configuration, by adding new plugins and settings.<br>
+I likely won't make changes to make the config more acceptable and general to the public.<br>
+Made with ❤️ and 🏳️‍⚧️.